Greta Thunberg: Last 30 years of climate action amount to 'blah, blah, blah' - NewsBreak

 The youth who attend the summit offer proposals for world leaders to consider addressing or implementing to combat climate change.

-Ministers will meet in Milan later this to discuss climate change for the final time before November’s COP26 summit in Glasgow.
+Global leaders will meet in Milan later this to discuss climate change for the final time before November’s United Nations Climate Change Conference in Glasgow.